-- (i) Expected credit loss measurement (continued) - c) Computation of the expected credit losses (continued)
+- b) Credit risk (continued) - (iii) Amounts arising from ECL (continued) - (i) Expected credit loss measurement (continued) - c) Computation of the expected credit losses (continued)

 EAD represents the expected exposure in the event of a default.
 The Bank derives the EAD from the current exposure to the counterparty and potential changes to the current amount allowed under the contract and arising from amortisation.
 EAD is computed as the sum of the amortised amount and accrued interest to reflect contractual cash flows.